MairiSpencer/Data-Science-Portfolio/README.md

 Hi there!
 You've successfully made it to my portfolio.

-Here I will showcase to you some of my neural data science work.
+Here I will showcase to you some of my work from my course on [Neural Data Science](https://dalpsychneuro.github.io/NESC_3505/).

 These are some examples that demonstrate my coding abilities:
 - [Visualization of reaction times for a Flanker experiment](Visualization.md)